Skip to Main Content

 No Reasonable Suspicion to Stop You

 In order to stop you, law enforcement officials must have reasonable suspicion of a criminal offense.
 There are many situations in which police stop drivers in what are known as “pretextual stops,” where a law enforcement official pulls over a driver for discriminatory reasons.
 You may be able to work with a DWI defense lawyer in Houston to prove that the officer who stopped you did not have reason to do so.
-You should also remember that sobriety checkpoints are not supported by Texas law, so you should never be arrested for a DWI as a result of going through a Texas sobriety checkpoint.
+You should also remember that the sobriety tests at checkpoints are not supported by Texas law, so you should never be arrested for a DWI as a result of going through a Texas sobriety checkpoint.

 Challenging a DWI Blood Test